Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

-We now turn to the tunneling problem at a fixed value of $\epsilon$.
+\hiddensubsubsection{Solution of the tunneling problem} We now turn to the tunneling problem at a fixed value of $\epsilon$.
 The energy $\epsilon$ is determined by the wavevector $\vect k=(\cos\theta,\sin\theta)k$ of the incoming wave.
 It is therefore convenient to recast the problem as a \textit{generalized cubic eigenvalue problem} for $k_x$ rather than a linear energy eigenvalue problem for $\epsilon$.
 This is because the problem is more clearly understood in this language.

 After all, for the tunneling problem at hand one needs to match wavefunctions, their derivatives and second derivatives to ensure smoothness because the Hamiltonian includes up to third order derivatives.
 At each boundary region there are four matching conditions (one for each vector component).
 The same is true for the matching conditions of first and second derivatives.
 This means that at each potential jump one ends up with a total of $12$ matching conditions.
 A linear combination of four eigenvectors in each region as an eigenenergy problem naively suggests, would not provide enough free constants.
 However, for a generalized cubic non-linear eigenvalue problem for $k_x$ one can find 12 solutions in each region (with only some of them contributing), which is sufficient to fulfill the boundary value problem.